-In the light of the upcoming international climate strike on 20 and 27 September, we want to show solidarity to the young people striking worldwide.
+In light of the upcoming international climate strike on 20 and 27 September, we want to show solidarity to the young people striking worldwide.
 With this in mind, we reached out to Nakabuye Hilda Flavia from Uganda to hear her story.

 Hilda, how did you learn about #FridaysForFuture and Greta Thunberg?
 How did you start organizing strikes in Kampala, Uganda?